top of page

 Devil's Dyke

-Earlier names are Saint Edmund's Dyke, Great Ditch and Reach Dyke.
+Earlier names are Saint Edmund's Dyke, Great Ditch, and Reach Dyke.
 Only with the arrival of William the Conqueror it was named Devil's Dyke.

 And More

 Besides early-medieval Offa’s Dyke and Devil's Dyke, many more walls and/or defensive earthworks from around this period have been erected in the wider region.
-Like Wat’s Dyke (together with Offa’s Dyke) at the northern border between England/Mercia and Wales, Fleam Dyke in Cambridgeshire (5 kilometers), Combs or Coombs Ditch in Dorset, and the Black Ditches at the village of Cavenham, Suffolk.
+Like Wat’s Dyke (together with Offa’s Dyke) at the northern border between England/Mercia and Wales, Fleam Dyke in Cambridgeshire (5 kilometers), Combs or Coombs Ditch in Dorset, and the Black Ditches near the village of Cavenham in Suffolk.
 Concerning Fleam Dyke, some Middle Bronze Age pot sherds have been traced, pushing the construction date possibly to 3000-1500 BC.
-Furthermore, the Wansdyke, also called Bokerley Dyke or Wodnes dic (viz.
-Wodan’s dike), between Mercia and Wessex running through Wiltshire and Somerset, and dikes to protect the Kingdom of Kent, should be mentioned.
-This dike surfaces in history in tenth-century charters.
-To the latter border belong Feastendic ‘strong dike’ in Joyden’s Wood, Cray Valley, and the ditches on the Surrey-Kent border near the town of Westerham.

 Danevirke (DE) – 30 km